 Mini chocolate chips are also an ingredient in these s’more flavoured brownie balls and again you can use any brand or kind.
 Even swap them for dark chocolate or another kind if you want.
 White chocolate would add a unique flavour to this easy Valentine treat as well.

-How to Make Valentine S’mores Brownie Bite Truffles
+How to Make Valentine Brownie Truffles

 You will need to begin this easy Valentine treat with prepared brownies so make those first.
 Follow the directions on the box to see which ingredients you need to add and what equipment you need to make the brownies.

 When using a boxed brownie mix I prefer to use an 8-inch square pan since that gives you plenty of the soft inside as well as the crisp outside brownies are known for.
+Mix the brownie batter and bake.

-After baking your brownies and giving them time to cool down, you can make the s’more truffles.
+After baking your brownies and giving them time to cool completely, you can make the s’more truffles.
 Break off pieces of brownies and roll them in your hands, pressing them and squishing them (think: Playdoh!) to make little disks.

 The crusty outside of the brownies isn’t so good for this so just use the inner pieces and save the crispy bits to sprinkle over homemade no-churn ice cream or for another dessert recipe.